No-Mow Spraying Your Lawns

 Depending on your taste, there is a spectrum of lawn management strategies, ranging from low management (basic lawn, park, home) to high management (athletic fields).

-Here are 5 considerations for basic lawn management without pesticides (any lawn care company can do these for you):
+Here is a guide for basic lawn management throughout the year without pesticides (any lawn care company can do these for you):

-- Reduce and convert: In general lawn areas, consider converting certain areas into native Iowa prairie plants or rain gardens.
+Additionally, in general lawn areas, consider converting certain areas into native Iowa prairie plants (visit the Turf to Prairie section of our website) or rain gardens .
 Shrubbery and trees may also be a viable choice that provide many benefits, including wildlife habitat!
 Reducing the size of a lawn may reduce maintenance work and cost, while beautifying your property.

 Also consider welcoming, and maybe even seeding, clover in your lawn.
 It is drought tolerant, durable, and great for soil health.